Zbigniew Brzezinski

 the Soviet empire?
 Some stirred-up

-Muslims or the liberation of Central Europe and the end of the
+of Central Europe and the end of the

-cold war?" - 1998 interview
+cold war?" - 1998

 The following statement was made more than twenty-five years ago in a book by Brzezinski which he wrote while a professor at Columbia University: "Political strategists are tempted to exploit research on the brain and human behavior.
 Geophysicist Gordon J.F.
-MacDonald, a specialist in problems of warfare, says accurately-timed, artificially-excited electronic strokes could lead to a pattern of oscillations that produce relatively high power levels over ... in this way one could develop a system that would certain regions of the earthseriously impair the brain performance of very large populations in selected regions over an extended period" " ... no matter how deeply disturbing the thought of using the environment to manipulate behavior for national advantages, to some, the technology permitting such use will very probably develop within the next few decades."
+MacDonald, a specialist in problems of warfare, says accurately-timed, artificially-excited electronic strokes could lead to a pattern of oscillations that produce relatively high power levels over certain regions of the earth ... in this way one could develop a system that would seriously impair the brain performance of very large populations in selected regions over an extended period" " ... no matter how deeply disturbing the thought of using the environment to manipulate behavior for national advantages, to some, the technology permitting such use will very probably develop within the next few decades."

+and seems weirdly psy-op.
+Send beams of love to Bush?
 FAIR USE NOTICE: This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available in our efforts to advance understanding of criminal justice, political, human rights, economic, democracy, scientific, and social justice issues, etc. We believe this constitutes a 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
-Zbigniew Brzezinski - The Grand Chessboard MORE QUOTES: from some anti-communist sites: |
+Zbigniew Brzezinski - The Grand Chessboard MORE

-1Home Page 1-A Home Page 1-B Brzezinski who he is DEEPER into Brzezinski quotes Brzezinski interview on Islamic radicalism INDEX2 9-11 & Fourth Reich, Nazi history INDEX3 Amazing 9-11 info TERRORISM QUIZ Site Map Video-Audio List blackbox voting, peak oil, other issues KEY issues covered up by DISINFO |
+![]() Home Page 1-A Home Page 1-B Brzezinski who he is DEEPER into Brzezinski quotes Brzezinski interview on Islamic radicalism INDEX2 9-11 & Fourth Reich, Nazi history INDEX3 Amazing 9-11 info TERRORISM QUIZ Site Map Video-Audio List blackbox voting, peak oil, other issues KEY issues covered up by DISINFO |